jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AccelInterruptHandlingDesign.md

 * Top-half related initialization sequence
     * Open Interface for triggering Bottom-Half execution using `DfwkClientInterfaceOpen`
         * Same interface can be used for both FATAL and SYS_MSG communication.
-    * Initialize Async Request using `DfwkAsyncRequestInititalize` : This will be used by ISR to kick off bottom-half execution.
+    * Initialize Async Request using `DfwkAsyncRequestInitialize` : This will be used by ISR to kick off bottom-half execution.

 ```mermaid
 sequenceDiagram